Complete Guide and Travel Tips to Hiking Trolltunga Norway

 If you continue further down to the left, you’ll come across the mini Trolltunga that has no line.
 You can take a few shots here as well:

-If you’re an experienced camper, you’ll find camping here to be a breeze.
-Setup is easy as there are quite a few places to place your tent.
-However, I would recommend a 4 season tent and a sleeping bag built for freezing temperatures even if you visit in the summer.
+Trolltunga camping is easy, especially if you’re an experienced camper.
+Setup is pretty simple as there are quite a few places to pitch your tent.
+However, I would recommend a 4 season tent and a sleeping bag built for freezing temperatures even if you camp in the summer.
 The weather in Norway is unpredictable and you’ll never know when it’ll decide to start raining.
 It got cold during the night and we both wished we had better equipment (note: we are very amateur campers and had a 2 season tent and a sleeping bag unsuitable for freezing temperatures).
 I would also recommend going as light as possible on your pack as hiking uphill with a heavy backpack is not ideal.
-The Trolltunga hike elevation plus the sheer steepness of the trail is enough to leave you winded, let alone carrying a heavy pack.
+The Trolltunga hike elevation plus the sheer steepness of the trail is enough to leave you winded, let alone carrying heavy camping gear.
 I will point out that there are no facilities and so plan to bring a plastic bag to carry your trash back out.
 It was sad to see just how much trash people left behind at the top.

 *Sunset vs Sunrise*

 If you’re interested in lesser known hikes in Norway, then check out this guide on hiking to Bondhusvatnet Lake in Folgefonna National Park.

 And if you’re planning to head to Trolltunga from Bergen, the you’ll find this photo guide to Bergen helpful!